What are the rules for living in Spain after Brexit? Find out how Brexit will impact entry to Spain, driving, healthcare, taxes, pension, and more.

 2. What are the requirements for moving to Spain after Brexit?

 After Brexit, all British citizens are required to ensure they’ve proper documentation to legally live in Spain as a resident.
-The Spanish Consulate plays a crucial role in the visa application process, including submitting necessary documents and attending personal interviews:
+The Spanish Consulate plays a crucial role in the visa application process, including submitting necessary documents and attending personal interviews.
+Additionally, obtaining a biometric residence card is part of the residency requirements:

 Visa Options for UK Citizens